piascikj/imdone/README.md

 - You can start it in multiple directories and switch between projects in the UI

 - open another terminal window and run:
 	`imdone open` or go to <http://localhost:8080>

 - stop imdone with ctrl+c in the console you started it initialy, or by running:
 	`imdone stop`

 ###See it in action!
 - fork this repository and run imdone in your local copy.
-I use the imdone for developing imdone
+I use imdone for keep track of development of imdone
 ###Tasks are just markdown links

 **Put a task at the top of a list called "todo"**